Lutherwaves/debug-my-dinner/content/pages/cooks/crispy-porchetta.md

 author: content/data/person1.json
 excerpt: >-
   Crispy, savory pork wrap that your taste buds will thank you for.
-A spectacular way to cook a fairly plain piece of pork.
+A spectacular way to cook a fairly plain piece of meat for any feast.
 featuredImage:
   type: ImageBlock
-  url: /images/20241225_193213.jpg
+  url: /images/20241225_192640-min.jpg
   altText: Thumbnail
   elementId: ''
   styles: